tomas-fryza/avr-course/Labs/08-i2c/README.md

    ![FSM for I2C scanner](Images/fsm_scan_i2c.png)

+> The figure above was created in [diagrams.net](https://app.diagrams.net/).
+It is an open source, online, desktop and container deployable diagramming software.
+>

 Form the UART output of your application to a hexadecimal table according to the following figure.
 Note that, the designation RA represents I2C addresses that are [reserved](https://www.nxp.com/docs/en/user-guide/UM10204.pdf) and cannot be used for slave circuits.

    ```